 Oh, and finally, the LidLock helmet retainer works a charm and having a light attachment point is essential for night rides or for commuters.

+So, my to conclude my Osprey Siskin 8 rucksack review, it is time to draw a conclusion.
 I wanted a small to medium, lightweight and durable pack that is comfy for medium to longer rides and with intelligent features to suit off road riding.
-I really do feel the Osprey Siskin 8 ticks ever box and it is, for me at least, a perfect pack.
-For you? you have to consider how much kit you need to carry and the duration of your rides, but I really don’t think you’ll be disappointed.
+Well, I really do feel the Osprey Siskin 8 ticks ever box and is a perfect pack.
+Is it for you? you have to consider how much kit you need to carry and the duration of your rides, but I really don’t think you’ll be disappointed.
+I also think it represents excellent value at £90.
 Full details are available on the Osprey website here.